AnimaLibera/GeneralPurposeLicense/README.md

-Publisch the Concept for an General Business License for Feedback
+Publisch the Concept for an General Purpose License for Feedback